Plans Change

 Our Original Plan

 That was our criteria.
-We felt we ‘needed’ a big house, with a 3 car garage and lots of room to store all our STUFF.
-So a 4,000 square foot house with 4 bedrooms, 3 bathrooms, full kitchens on both the main level and in the full finished basement seemed perfect.
-And it had lots and lots of storage space!
+We felt we needed a big house with a three-car garage and lots of room to store all our stuff.
+So a 4,000-square-foot house with four bedrooms, three bathrooms, and full kitchens on both the main level and in the fully finished basement seemed perfect.

-We also did several improvements to the landscaping, including installing a sprinkler system.
+After getting settled, we made several improvements to the landscaping, including installing a sprinkler system.

 This was going to be our RETIREMENT home, and we wanted to spend the money to get it done while we were working.
 It was also the perfect family gathering house.
 We hosted Christmas, Thanksgiving, various birthday parties, and even a wedding reception!